-I nodded again and said “I noticed it was you selling it and figured since I’m in the neighbourhood, I’d just stop in.”
+I nodded again and said “I noticed it was you selling it and figured since I’m in the neighborhood, I’d just stop in.”

 “Did you happen to see what it was listed for?”

 I pondered for a moment, not so much trying to remember what the price had been but debating whether I should try to lowball him.
 I decided to play it straight.
-“About $40.”
+“It was $40.”

 “Well…” I hemmed slowly, “I’m going to be kind of tied up tomorrow…” My uncertainty was meant to give him the chance to change his mind, to decide that he was willing to sell me that book, and to take the few minutes needed to locate it.

 I guess he didn’t hear me.
 “Yeah, call me tomorrow, I’ll let you know.”